cell-5/one-click-hugo-cms/site/content/people/_index.md

 ---
 title: "People"
 image: /img/people.jpg
+text: >
+     "Our team spans the UK and Philippines.
+Everyone works from their own home on a flexible schedule.
+Our approach to recruitment, retention, incentives, and client partnerships is in keeping with [our values](/values).
+Basically, we hire carefully, we trust our team, we try to keep them happy, we let them help define [our process](/process) and we expect them to deliver early and often.
+We partner with, and where necessary educate [our clients](/clients) on how to get the best out of the process and we make sure the team blend is right to succeed." -- Peter Barry
 people:
   - heading: "Peter Barry"
     text: >
-      "I started Cell 5 because I wanted to keep my team together after a project finished.
-We always found the process of hiring our most challenging, and we were hearing the same from clients.
-Attractive pricing was driving small business owners and start-up founders to look remote and overseas, but they weren't getting results.
-They didn't have the time for D.I.Y platforms and were building things twice when hiring through gig platforms.
-So that is the space we chose to occupy.
-We keep it simple, we hire quality people into our team and let them deliver.
-We educate clients on how to get the best out of them, while offering competitive pricing by being remote-first."
+      Peter has over 15 years of experience in delivering technology products.
+These days he enjoys blending the right teams and unblocking them when needed.
+Usually he chips in with hands-on work and advise around delivery strategy and cloud architectures.
+He keeps an eye on projects to ensure client projects are on track for success.
     imageUrl: "/img/skate.jpg"
     linkedin: 'https://uk.linkedin.com/in/peterbarry/'

-  - heading: "Harry Wynn Williams"
+  - heading: "Harry Wynn-Williams"
     text: >
-        Harry has experience of building web and mobile apps at an investment bank, in the gaming industry and for multiple start-up clients.
+        Harry has experience building web and mobile apps at an investment bank, in the gaming industry and for multiple start-up clients.
 He loves building complex UIs, especially when it's with Vue.js or ReactJs.
     linkedin: 'https://www.linkedin.com/in/harry-wynn-williams-59b89040/'
     imageUrl: "/img/long-term-value-2.jpg"